 NJ temporary disability benefits for maternity leave last of up to six (6) weeks after the actual delivery date.
 Entitlements may be payable for a longer period if your doctor certifies that you have a specific complication related to the pregnancy; you have a Caesarean section; or you have another simultaneous disability.

-Postpartum disorders are fairly common and may also extend the time before you return to work.
-Once again the state benefits may not be sufficiently large, or last long enough.
+Postpartum disorders are common and may extend the time before you return to work.
+Once again, the state benefits may not be sufficiently large, or last long enough.
 Be prepared.

 NJ Temporary Disability Eligibility

 NJ State temporary disability benefits are mandated for private workers.
 Residency in the state does not automatically qualify you for the program – an important distinction that many people discover only after they become disabled.
 Some may be eligible through a voluntary plan,

 Many state residents are eligible.
 Some are required to participate by law, while others may participate voluntarily.
 Those not required to participate include Government workers, Federal, State, County, and Municipal employees.
 Many government employers elect to participate on a voluntary basis, so check with your employer.